Ultra-light axions and the $S_8$ tension: joint constraints from the cosmic microwave background and galaxy clustering: Axion structure formation model

 The main physical features that distinguish ULAs from standard $\Lambda$CDM components, as pertains to cosmological observables, are two-fold \citep{2015PhRvD..91j3512H}.
 First, the slow roll of the axion field when $H \gg m_\mathrm{a}$ leads to a distinctive background evolution equivalent to a fraction of the matter component behaving like an early form of dark energy.
-This leads to differences in the diffusion damping and Sachs-Wolfe contributions to the CMB, changes the sound horizon, and changes the distance to the surface of last scattering (if axions begin their oscillation after matter-radiation equality, \ie for \(m_\mathrm{a} \leq 10^{-28}\,\mathrm{eV}\)).
-Second, the gradient terms in the Klein-Gordon equation appear as an effective pressure, opposing gravitational collapse, leading to a Jeans scale for the ULAs and, consequently, a suppression in the amplitude of density perturbations on small scales \citep{Khlopov:1985jw,Amendola:2005ad,Arvanitaki:2009fg,Marsh:2010wq}.
+This leads to differences in the diffusion damping and Sachs-Wolfe contributions to the CMB, changes the sound horizon, and changes the distance to the surface of last scattering (if axions begin their oscillation after matter-radiation equality, \ie for \(m_\mathrm{a} \lesssim 10^{-28}\,\mathrm{eV}\)).

+Second, the gradient terms in the Klein-Gordon equation appear as an effective pressure opposing gravitational collapse, leading to a Jeans scale for the ULAs and, consequently, a suppression in the amplitude of density perturbations on small scales \citep{Khlopov:1985jw,Amendola:2005ad,Arvanitaki:2009fg,Marsh:2010wq}.
+If axions contribute non-negligibly to the total DM density, the Jeans scale can be approximated as

+If ULAs begin to oscillate prior to matter -- radiation equality (\(m_\mathrm{a} \gtrsim 10^{-28}\,\mathrm{eV}\)), there is strong suppression of the matter power spectrum, compared to a pure cold DM model, for wavelengths smaller than the Jeans scale evaluated at matter -- radiation equality \citep{2000PhRvL..85.1158H}.
+If $m_\mathrm{a}\lesssim 10^{-28}\,\mathrm{eV}$, the physics of the Jeans scale (suppression of density perturbations relative to pure cold DM) is related to the horizon size at the time when the axion becomes non-relativistic.
+The magnitude of the relative suppression of the power spectrum, with respect to the cold DM limit, increases with the fraction of the DM composed of axions.